About Hyku for Consortia

 2021-2023 Hyku for Consortia: Removing Barriers to Adoption

-PALNI, in partnership with PALCI, commits to increasing the flexibility, accessibility, and usability of Hyku, the multi-tenant repository platform system.
+PALNI and PALCI, commit to increasing the flexibility, accessibility, and usability of Hyku, the multi-tenant repository platform system.
 This project extends previous work and improves the national digital repository infrastructure by enhancing an open-source platform suitable for access to diverse types of materials, addressing needs articulated by stakeholders and consortia, and reducing barriers to adoption.
 See more about this project.

 2019-2021 Scaling Up a Collaborative Institutional Repository